Wasay-devops/MLSpecGen-VS-Extension/README.md

 4. **Generate Contracts**: Click "⚡ Generate PyContracts"
 5. **Apply Contracts**: Review and apply generated contracts to your code

+> **Note**: Generated contracts may require manual iteration for compatibility with your specific codebase, library versions, and use cases.
+Review and test contracts before deploying to production.

 ## Dashboard Features

 ### Action Buttons